xkbcommon/libxkbcommon/doc/compatibility.md

 <td colspan="2">
 <details>
 <summary>⚠️ Partial support</summary>
-- libxkbcommon \< 1.14: Parsing and serializing only, no API support
+- xkbcommon \< 1.14: Parsing and serializing only, no API support
-- libxkbcommon ≥ 1.14: API support for a limited number of controls: see `xkb_keyboard_control_flags`.
+- xkbcommon ≥ 1.14: API support for a limited number of controls: see `xkb_keyboard_control_flags`.
 </details>
 </td>